National Introductory Arbitration Course

 We offer the ADR Institute of Canada 40-hour National Introductory Arbitration Training Course once per year in the Fall, alternating between Saskatoon and Regina.*

-Based on the very strong response to our Call for Expressions of Interest in a virtual delivery of this course, ADR Saskatchewan is actively considering another virtual offering of the National Introductory Arbitration Course this fall.
+Based on the very strong response to our Call for Expressions of Interest in a virtual delivery of this course earlier this summer, ADR Saskatchewan is actively considering another virtual offering of the National Introductory Arbitration Course this fall.
 Please watch this webpage and further notices for a possible second offering later in 2020.

 You may send your Expressions of Interest to us at: email@example.com